Syria suggests U.S. should have spent rebel training funds on aid

 Syrian United Nations Ambassador Bashar Ja'afari also accused Saudi Arabia and Qatar of supporting "terrorism with great generosity" rather than a $2.9 billion U.N. humanitarian response plan that is less than 40 percent funded for 2015.

-Under a $580 million programme, Washington trained 180 rebels outside Syria then sent back to the battlefield.
-The Pentagon has said it would "pause" the programme and instead give equipment and provide air support to vetted rebel group leaders.
+Under a $580 million program, Washington trained 180 rebels outside Syria then sent back to the battlefield.
+The Pentagon has said it would "pause" the program and instead give equipment and provide air support to vetted rebel group leaders.

 In response to Ja'afari's remarks, a U.S. official said Washington is the largest single donor tackling the humanitarian crisis in Syria.